OpenSecuritySummit/oss2019/content/tracks/Mobile/working-sessions/masvs-enhancements.md

 ## Why

-As part of the MSTG project we created the MASVS as a standard to establish baseline security requirements for mobile apps.
-In this working session we will go through the [open issues in Github for milestone 1.1.4](https://github.com/OWASP/owasp-masvs/milestone/3) and try to resolve and close as many as possible to come to a clean state.
+The MASVS has served as a great basis for the MSTG in terms of providing the right requirements.
+It has been translated to multiple languages and has been embraced by many parties as a source for security requirements for mobile applications.
+In order to support the MASVS and allow for easier integration in the SDLC, we have a set of tasks left, which are summarized in [milestone 1.1.4 of the project](https://github.com/OWASP/owasp-masvs/milestone/3).
-The reason we do not want to come up with new requirements yet in a focused session, is because we rather first try to get the MSTG in sync, before we create a any new requirement.
+Note: we do not want to come up with new requirements yet as we rather first try to get the MSTG in sync.

 ## What